kirsis/slate/source/index.html.md

 This is a generic error message for unexpected issues.

 # FAQ

+## Does NtkCp send the locally entered password to a remote server?

+No, only the username is sent to the Notakey API.

+## Does NtkCp perform any username transormations, before sending it to the Notakey API?

+No, the username is sent as-is.

 ## Does NtkCp work with local users or domain users?